numansafi/devsearch/README.md

 # DevSearch

+DevSearch is a web application where you can search for developers and see the project they have been working on.
-DevSearch is a web app built in Django.
+DevSearch is built in Django.